oniongarlic/finland_addresses_2_postgis/README.md

 * Postal codes

-Import the data into the nominatim database and run create-nominatim-postcodes.sql

 Support for augmenting addresses is to be added.

+### Postal codes

+Import the data into the nominatim database and run the SQL scripts:

+* create-nominatim-postcodes.sql
+* update-fi-postcodes.sql